2025 Manchester synagogue attack: Investigation

 The national head of counter-terrorist policing announced the attack was being treated as a terrorist incident, and that three people other than the assailant have been arrested in two separate areas.
 Two men in their thirties in Crumpsall and a woman in her sixties in Prestwich were arrested on suspicion of the commission, preparation and instigation of acts of terrorism following the attack.
 Three more arrests occurred the following day, consisting of a man and two women aged from 18 to their mid-40s.
 On 3 October police were seeking to further detain all six people.
 On 5 October police were granted a further five days to question four people on suspicion of preparation for terrorist acts, two men aged 30 and 32 and two women aged 46 and 61.
+On 27 November, a 31-year-old man was arrested at Manchester Airport by police in connection with the attack.

-Investigators said they were "still trying to locate and examine all of the suspect's electronic devices, looking for clues as to what radicalised him" and are looking for "an Islamist motive but are looking for evidence to confirm or rebut that theory".
+In October 2025, investigators said they were "still trying to locate and examine all of the suspect's electronic devices, looking for clues as to what radicalised him" and are looking for "an Islamist motive but are looking for evidence to confirm or rebut that theory".

+In August 2026, a man, who with al-Shamie had conducted reconnaissance of a military base, admitted to preparing acts of terror and was given a life sentence with a minimum term of 16 years.

+Inquests

+Full inquests for Melvin Cravitz, aged 66, and Adrian Daulby, 53, are due to be held before Alexia Durran, the Chief Coroner of England and Wales, at Manchester coroner's court.

+In September 2026, a pre-inquest review took place, where it was stated that the government was seeking to withhold "potentially relevant security sensitive material held by MI5" and also material held by "counter-terrorism police”.
+The review was told that the inquest legal team were satisfied that the information was too sensitive to be revealed at the inquest even if redacted.

+The Cravitz family lawyer said the family were concerned that such sensitive material should have become regarded as relevant following statements made by the Home Secretary to the House of Commons that Jihad al-Shamie "was not known to counter-terrorism police or the security services".

+The Chief Coroner is considering whether to ask the government to convert the inquest into a statutory public inquiry which would allow the security sensitive material to be heard in private.